apache/amoro-site/arctic-docs/content/engines/flink/flink-ddl.md

 - PARTITION BY (column1, column2, …): configure Flink partition fields, but Flink does not yet support hidden partitions.
 - PRIMARY KEY (column1, column2, …): configure primary keys.
-- WITH ('key'='value', …): configure Arctic Table properties.
+- WITH ('key'='value', …): configure Amoro Table properties.

 Currently, configuration of computed columns and watermark fields is not supported.